ethereum/execution-apis/src/engine/specification.md

 - `random`: `DATA`, 32 Bytes - value for the `random` field of the new payload
 - `suggestedFeeRecipient`: `DATA`, 20 Bytes - suggested value for the `feeRecipient` field of the new payload

+### ValidationError

+This structure contains details related to the corresponding validation error.
+It is encoded as follows:
+- `code`: `QUANTITY`, 64 Bits - corresponding error code
+- `message`: `string` - additional context regarding the error

 ## Core

 ### engine_executePayloadV1